 Shampoo minus the shower

-When you wake to hair that is lank or greasy—but you’ve no time to cleanse—just spray dry shampoo at your roots, wait one full minute (brush your teeth or pop your morning supplements to be efficient), then finger tousle.
+When you wake to hair that is lank or greasy—but don’t have time to cleanse—just spray dry shampoo at your roots, wait one full minute (brush your teeth or pop your morning supplements while waiting to be efficient), then finger tousle.
 Voila—instant volume.
-It’s oft-repeated advice because it works, says Candy Diaz, a stylist in New York City.
+This hair hack is commonly touted because it’s easy and it works, says Candy Diaz, a stylist in New York City.

 Splurge on a salon blowout